Advances in USV technology help develop tomorrow’s hybrid fleet

 The revolution of autonomous systems is not occurring solely on land and in the air.
 Uncrewed surface vessels (USVs) and systems that can be integrated aboard these vessels – some of which are meant to defeat other uncrewed systems – are being produced, tested and fielded.

 Recently, Metal Shark and Red Cat announced advances in their future USV platforms.
-At the same time, British manufacturer L3Harris aims to expand its family of Vampire counter-uncrewed aerial systems (CUAS) with a maritime solution.
+At the same time, US manufacturer L3Harris aims to expand its family of Vampire counter-uncrewed aerial systems (CUAS) with a maritime solution.

-Earlier this year, Red Cat, which produces the Black Widow drone for the US Army, launched a maritime programme called
+Earlier this year, Red Cat, which produces the Black Widow drone for the US Army, launched a maritime programme

 Already have an account?
 Log in